Screenplays

 Michel Demers is a despondent sculptor who has lost his creative spark due to a series of critically panned works.
 Having reached an emotional and spiritual low, Michel happens to see Emela Ballesteros, a traceur (parkour athlete), practicing in a park to music from her Bluetooth speaker.
 Not only is he mesmerized by her balletlike athleticism he’s inspired by it!

 What begins as a creative partnership soon leads to something greater.
 Or at least it tries.
 While Michel struggles with manic-depressive tendencies, Emela carries the burden of her father’s failing parkour gym.
-Michel’s ex emerges.
-Emela’s best friend, Bonnie, longs for them to be more than platonic.
+Michel’s ex emerges, and Emela’s best friend, Bonnie, longs for them to be more than platonic.
 And then there’s Rafe and his pals, a nefarious trio that live to make the lives of others difficult - just because.

 Sower